eonum/medcodesearch-frontend-react/README.md

 ### Installation instructions

-For the local installation go into the folder `medcodesearch-frontend-react` and run `npm install` \
+For the local installation go into the folder `medcodesearch-frontend-react` and run `npm install`.
 To start the local app run `npm start`.
 It will open at [http://localhost:3000](http://localhost:3000) in your browser.

 ### Issues